Education

 Bio

 Hung-En Sung is Professor and Director of International Research Partnerships.
-Professor Sung's research revolves around drug abuse treatment, correctional health, police behavior, political corruption, gender-based violence, and the impact of democratization on crime and justice.
+Professor Sung's research revolves around drug abuse treatment, correctional health, police performance, political governance, gender violence, and the impact of democratization on crime and justice.
 Justice reform in transitional societies has been an important focus of his scholarly and consulting work.
-He has published extensively on these issues and engaged in related training and technical assistance activities in Latin America and Asia.
-Professor Sung has brought in and/or managed $7.8 million in research and institutional grants since 2006.
-Currently, he is a member of the editorial board of the Revista Española de Investigación Criminológica (Spain) and an Executive Councilor of the Division of International Criminology of the American Society of Criminology (2021-2023).
+He has published on these issues, engaged in related training and technical assistance activities in Latin America and Asia, and managed $13.6 million in research and institutional grants since 2006.
+Recently, Professor Sung served as a member of the editorial team of the Revista Española de Investigación Criminológica (2021-2023) and an Executive Councilor of the Division of International Criminology of the American Society of Criminology (2021-2023).
+He has also taught courses as a visiting professor in the graduate programs of criminology at the National Taipei University of Taiwan, the Universidad de Chile, and the Universidad Centroamericana José Simeón Cañas of El Salvador.

 Professional Memberships

-Academy of Criminal Justice Sciences; American Association of Sociology; American Society of Criminology; European Society of Criminology
+American Society of Criminology, Academy of Criminal Justice Sciences, European Society of Criminology

 Scholarly Work